benslack19/benslack19.github.io/_posts/2020-07-28-prior-and-beta.md

 What if we weren't asking for a single probability if Aguila was in the 10% hit rate group versus the 25% hit group?
 What if we asked where Aguila's batting average (hitting rate) would be across a *range* of talent levels?
 Let's take these steps in a couple of iterations.
 First, let's take the original Bernoulli distribution example and show how the prior distribution gets updated with data to produce the posterior distribution.
 I show this differently than I did in the last post.

-# Using a Bernoulli distriubtion as the prior
+# Using a Bernoulli distribution as the prior

 ```python